npm/npmo-docs/troubleshooting/faq.md

 ## Am I assigned a scope for npm Enterprise?
 How many scopes can I use?

 Unlike [orgs or private packages](https://www.npmjs.com/features) on the public registry, you are *not* assigned a scope to use for private packages you publish to npm Enterprise.
 You are free to use any scope name that you wish, but to avoid namespace collisions with public scoped packages, you should try to use a scope that identifies your company/organization and is unique on the public registry.
-This will also make it easier to switch to npm's hosted orgs solution (where your private packages are hosted privately on the public registry), if you ever wish to do so.
+This will also make it easier to switch to npm's hosted Orgs solution (where your private packages are hosted privately on the public registry), if you ever wish to do so.
 But it's your choice!

 You are allowed to use as many scopes as you like with npm Enterprise.
 You could use different scopes for different teams or projects within your organization, or use one scope for all packages.
 It's up to you!